deco3500-2017/teamhighfive/README.md

 ### As a Business owner/ Startup Entrepreneur

-**_Looking for Strategic Alliance_**

-User would able to search for some individuals by skills area.
+**_Looking for Strategic Alliance:_** User would able to search for some individuals by skills area.
 If they are interested with some people found in the results, they could send them a message or leave a comment under their post.

-**_Looking for Business Partner_**

-User would able to make a post about their business and then wait for someone who like to join them to respond their post.
+**_Looking for Business Partner:_** User would able to make a post about their business and then wait for someone who like to join them to respond their post.

-**_Looking for Investor_**

-User would able to make a post about their business idea and then ask for investor to join them for further discussion by message.
+**_Looking for Investor:_** User would able to make a post about their business idea and then ask for investor to join them for further discussion by message.

 Any discussion in messenger will be recorded under the Agreement of Privacy Policy and Terms & Conditions.